 2. Love From A to Z

-You got to see how individually they progressed who experienced and explored those ideas.
+You got to see how individually they progressed and who experienced and explored those ideas.
 But then how they played off one another and what is a marvel may be odd to the other.
 The characters were allowed to flourish so that the reader could settle into a thought process.
-We got to dive more deeply then and in a more nuanced way into the psychology of both of these teens.
+We got to dive more deeply then and more nuanced into the psychology of both of these teens.

 There’s a certain amount of wonder and suspension that you can create in your life when you are putting down forcibly discovery, trying to be as vague as possible.
-A fight scene happens between Adam and Zainab, and this is when their diary entries exit and this third party narrator comes in, and it works on its own.
+A fight scene happens between Adam and Zainab, and this is when their diary entries exit and this third-party narrator comes in, and it works on its own.
 With those complexities, they weren’t falling in love with one aspect of each other.
 Each discovery was another discovery that brought them closer together, and that’s very authentic and delightful to experience.

 Author: S. K. Ali